Frequently Asked Questions

 Which approach is better: SPA, SSR, or SSG?

-There is no definitive answer; the best approach depends on your use case, content, audience, development team, and budget.
-SPAs are effective for dynamic web experiences, SSRs are better for dynamic content requiring personalization, and SSGs are ideal for static sites that load quickly and perform well with SEO.
-Hybrid frameworks like Next.js allow teams to combine SSR and SSG for greater flexibility.
-Learn more.
+The best approach depends on your use case, content needs, audience, development team, and budget.
+SPAs are effective for dynamic web experiences but may struggle with SEO and initial load times.
+SSR is ideal for dynamic, personalized content and time-sensitive applications, while SSGs excel at fast-loading, SEO-friendly static sites but may limit personalization.
+Hybrid frameworks like Next.js allow teams to combine SSR and SSG for flexibility.
+(Source)

 What technical documentation is available for Hygraph?